 The end goal is to make vaginal penetration, either during sex, while inserting tampons, or during pelvic exams, less painful and more comfortable.

 One of the reasons that you might need to use a vaginal dilator is because of vaginal atrophy.
 Vaginal atrophy is often triggered by declining levels of the sex hormone estrogen, which controls many aspects of how your vaginal tissue works.

-There are several things that might cause your body to experience a drop in estrogen levels, including perimenopause and menopause, surgery, pelvic radiation therapy and chemotherapy.
+There are several things that might cause your body to experience a drop in estrogen levels, including perimenopause and menopause, surgery, pelvic radiation therapy, and chemotherapy.

+Vaginal atrophy has a number of complications.
 Vaginal atrophy can cause pain during sex (dyspareunia) as well as urinary discomfort and leaking.

-Vaginal dilators can also be used to retrain the body and vagina to relax when presented with stimulus around the vulva (known as desensitisation therapy).
+Vaginal dilators can also be used to retrain the body and vagina to relax when presented with stimulus around the vulva (known as desensitization therapy).
 If you have dyspareunia or vaginismus, dilators can help lessen pain and muscle spasms, and help you learn how to control, and relax, your pelvic floor muscles.
 They can also help you warm up to sex if you’re feeling apprehensive or need to prepare your tissues and muscles!

 You can make a vaginal dilator out of a number of different materials.
 Some are made from hard plastic, while others are made from silicone, latex, or another material.
 Each type of dilator has its own benefits and drawbacks, but in general we recommend silicone dilators for a number of reasons.